josiahsrc/mvp_core/README.md

 > "The MVP pattern is a variation of the MVC pattern that
 > results in more testable code." - Ken Rodham

+Since the coupling between the views and the presenters is strictly through interfaces, it's easy to create a `MockView` to test the presenter.
+See the `examples` directory of this package's repository for examples of how to do this.

+To test the widgets, you can simply perform the same `widget-tests` that you would perform in any other application.